Inria-Prosecco/StarMalloc/ARTIFACT.md

   + time (sys)
   + page faults
   + page reclaims
+- Results in the paper have been normalized w.r.t. hardened_malloc.
 - `bash ../../bench.sh -h` can be used to select other allocators and/or benchmarks
+- (Not recommended) `bash ../../bench.sh alla allt` runs all allocators on all benchmarks, corresponding to the table in the appendix.

 ## Reusability Guide
 StarMalloc and corresponding benches have been tested on recent versions of Arch Linux, Debian unstable and (at least partially) NixOS.